 Jessica is a doctoral student in the Clinical Psychology program.
-Her research interests center on the development and implementation of behavioral and psychosocial interventions to promote women's health in low-resource settings.
-Jessica received a B.A. in Psychology with minors in Women’s Studies and English from San Diego State University in 2015.
+Her research interests center on the development, evaluation and implementation of behavioral and psychosocial interventions to promote women's health in low-resource settings.
+Jessica received a B.A. in Psychology with minors in Women’s Studies and English from San Diego State University.
 Before starting graduate studies at Duke, she worked on domestic and international HIV prevention and treatment studies as a clinical research coordinator for the Behavioral Medicine Program at Massachusetts General Hospital.

 Labbe, A. K., et al. “A qualitative study of the feasibility and acceptability of a smoking cessation program for people living with HIV and emotional dysregulation..”
 Aids Care, vol. 31, no. 5, May 2019, pp. 609–15.
 Epmc, doi:10.1080/09540121.2018.1533225.
 Full Text

 OʼCleirigh, Conall, et al. “Integrated Treatment for Smoking Cessation, Anxiety, and Depressed Mood in People Living With HIV: A Randomized Controlled Trial..”
 Journal of Acquired Immune Deficiency Syndromes (1999), vol. 79, no. 2, Oct.
 2018, pp. 261–68.
 Epmc, doi:10.1097/qai.0000000000001787.
 Full Text

 Batchelder, Abigail W., et al. “Indirect Effects From Childhood Sexual Abuse Severity to PTSD: The Role of Avoidance Coping..”
 Journal of Interpersonal Violence, Sept.
 2018.
 Epmc, doi:10.1177/0886260518801030.
 Full Text